CityOfNewYork/nyco-wp-boilerplate/README.md

 Config Section    | Description
 ------------------|-
 Colors            | These are the colors used for Slack and other message highlighting.
 They currently are set to match the NYC Opportunity brand.
-Domain            | The production domain and CDN for the WP Engine Installation go here.
+Domain            | The production domain and CDN for the WP Engine installation go here.
 WordPress         | WordPress directory configuration including the `WP` path, theme directory name, minified *.js* directory path, and matching pattern for minified *.js* files.
 GitHub            | `GITHUB_URL` The url for the product repository.
 Projects          | All of the product environment instance names should be added here.